Table of Contents

 The People’s Dish That Rules Soup-reme

-Praised as the supreme hangover elixir of France, French soupe à l’oignon Is a true ‘People’s Dish.’
+Praised as the supreme hangover elixir of France, French onion soup (soupe à l’oignon) is a true ‘People’s Dish.’

 Many French folks prefer this as their first meal after a night out, or at the end of a big wedding.
-Personally, I’ll take it for a cozy lunch or dinner any day of the week.
+Personally, I’ll take it for a cozy lunch or easy dinner any day of the week.
+Throw in a good glass of Côtes du Rhône (or even better, Champagne) and I’m one happy foodie.

-You may smell it oozing out of a modest kitchen, just as likely as you’ll pay the big bucks for a tiny bowl of it at a Michelin-rated restaurant.
+You may smell it oozing out of a modest Paris bistro kitchen, just as likely as you’ll pay the big bucks for a tiny bowl of it at a Michelin-rated restaurant.

 A Brief History of French Onion Soup